 Carrot-Curry-Apple Soup Recipe with Baked Maple Walnuts

-Do not skip over the simple recipe for Baked Maple Walnuts at the bottom of this post.
-They are a terrific snack as well as a garnish for the carrot soup.
+The baked maple walnuts included in this post are a terrific snack as well as a garnish for this carrot soup recipe.
 I like to use maple syrup as the sweetener because it is less refined than sugar or brown sugar, making it less taxing for the body to digest.
 When purchasing maple syrup, there are a few varieties to choose from.
 For baking, I prefer Grade A Dark Amber (formerly known as Grade B), because it has a stronger and deeper flavor.
 While concerns over formaldehyde in non-organic maple syrup are a thing of the past, I still like to purchase organic maple syrup when I can, for the general reasons that I purchase anything organic.

 Serve this soup alongside the Green Power Frittata, or Roasted Beet Salad with Garlic-Cumin Vinaigrette and Goat Cheese.